 Please stop using italics

-You start to use them for emphasis, which slowly leads you to rely on them for establishing contrast, which turns them into a vehicle for your intonation.
+You start to use them for emphasis, which slowly leads you to rely on them for establishing any kind of contrast, which devolves into a rather lame mimicry of your intonation.
 Eventually, each sentence becomes overpopulated with emphasis, rendering the text cheap and slightly condescending.
 The reader (usually) isn't stupid, so they should be able to work out what's surprising or contrastive on their own.
-If they can't, or you feel that italics is the only way they'll understand the impact of your point, then you haven't written the thing well enough in the first place.
+If they can't, or you feel that italics is the only path to their understanding, then maybe it should be put differently in the first place.
+Try replacing all your italicised emphasis with bold face, and see how excessive it looks.

 Fennel gazpacho, olive tapenade, and Eton mess